-So if Rakuten is offering 10% cash back with a certain retailer, you'll be able to earn 10X Membership Rewards Points.
+So if Rakuten is offering 10% cash back with a certain retailer (which they do often), this means you'll be able to earn 10X Membership Rewards points.
 Sounds amazing, right?
 That's because it is.

 I've been using Rakuten Rewards as my main online shopping portal since the start of 2017.
 Once the ability to earn Membership Rewards Points became available, I never looked back.

-You can sign up for Rakuten Rewards for free through our affiliate link and earn bonus Membership Rewards Points (or cash back) on your first purchase.
+You can sign up for Rakuten Rewards using our affiliate link and earn bonus Membership Rewards Points (or cash back) on your first purchase.
 If you're looking to get the most out of the Membership Rewards program, you don't want to ignore this program.

 Is The AMEX Platinum Worth The Annual Fee?